greg-js/arch-wiki-md-repo/wiki/_content/english/MacBookPro11,x.md

 If the install media you are using has a kernel version earlier than 3.13 you will need to edit the boot entry in the syslinux boot loader.
 This can be accomplished by pressing `Tab` to edit the entry and append `nomodeset` this will prevent visible screen corruption.

-If the install media you are using has a kernel version later than 3.13 **do not** use `nomodeset` as it is not needed and will break [VA-API](/index.php/VA-API "VA-API").
+If the install media you are using has a kernel version later than 3.13 **do not** use `nomodeset` as it is not needed and will break [hardware video acceleration](/index.php/Hardware_video_acceleration "Hardware video acceleration").

 ### Console